 One of the most important conversations that I have with clients is about how they keep track of their career plan.
 At the end of the group-based training sessions, clients create a one-page action plan to guide their next few months.
 Having a digital document, a physical notebook, or even a corkboard or whiteboard is highly recommended to track progress, set deadlines, and save crucial information in a systematic way.
 Some clients use digital documents split into categories, such as jobs to apply for, people to network with, skills to build, education options, and family responsibilities.

 Time is a barrier for many of the clients whom I work with.
-Things like long commutes to work, caring for children, and managing health concerns often distract from their career search progress.
+Other barriers, such as long commutes to work, caring for children, and managing health concerns also distract from their career search progress.
 By keeping track of these competing tasks, clients are able to base their plans around time constraints (example: researching education options while on the bus).

 Tip #3: Adapt to the Labour Market and Continue to Build Skills

 Building career competencies by creating strategies that prepare for labour market barriers can help job seekers take a more active role in adapting to labour market changes.
 Labour market information can be gathered through online research and speaking with people who are currently working in a sector.

 Informational interviews or mock interviews are great practice for real interviews, and can help immigrants expand their networks (they might even find a mentor in the process!).
 By improving on self-reflection and self-clarity, job seekers can more clearly communicate their goals when interacting with helpful contacts or potential employers.